DeeproChoudhury/DeeproChoudhury/README.md

 I'm Deepro, a current masters scholar at Cambridge University.

 I'm interested in the intersection between mathematics and computer science.
+This includes
+ - Formal theorem proving and its automation.

-This includes formal theorem proving, but also machine learning and its theoretical foundations.
+ - Machine learning and its mathematical foundations.
+ - Interpretability of neural networks.
+ - Algebra/category theory and its relation to programming languages

 <!--
 **DeeproChoudhury/DeeproChoudhury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.